cseanburns/geo-titles/manuscript/title-manuscript.md

 and therefore be difficult to generalize" (p.
 13).
-However, papers without specific geographical names in the titles might still be limited to specific geographical areas, and this raises questions not only about why some authors include geographical information in titles but also why some authors do not.
+However, papers without specific geographical names in the titles might still be limited to specific geographical areas, and this raises questions about why authors decide to include geographical information in titles.

 There is compelling evidence that the use of geographic names